h-rathod/techr-internship/README.md

-# TechR-Internship
+# TechR Internship Projects

-This Repo contains projects made by [Harsh Rathod](https://www.linkedin.com/in/rathodharsh/) during the internship period at TechR Business Solutions.
+Welcome to the TechR Internship Projects repository!
+This repository showcases the work done by [Harsh Rathod](https://www.linkedin.com/in/rathodharsh/) during his internship at TechR Business Solutions.

-Feel free to check all the projects.
-Here I've worked on Projects:-
+## Projects Overview

+Explore the projects developed during the internship:

-1. Machine Failure Prediction
+1. **Machine Failure Prediction**
-2. Data camp Guided Project
+2. **Data Camp Guided Project**
-3. Stock Price prediction ( used LSTM and SARIMAX)
+3. **Stock Price Prediction**
+   Utilizing LSTM and SARIMAX models.
-4. Fake Face Detection (using VGG16)
+4. **Fake Face Detection**
+   Implemented using the VGG16 model.
+5. **Text-Based Video Generation**
-5. Text based Video Generation (Using ALI-VILAB's pretrained model.
-Named "text-to-video-synthesis" from Hugging face )
+   Leveraged ALI-VILAB's pretrained "text-to-video-synthesis" model from Hugging Face.
+6. **Audio-Visual Synthesis**
-6. Used CLVP-large model from TorToiSe
+   Utilized the CLVP-large model from TorToiSe.

+Feel free to explore the projects and provide your feedback!

-Thank you!!
+Thank you for visiting!